In this guide

 Intelligent document processing extracts data from any format (PDF, image, email), validates against business rules, and routes to the right workflow.
 When confidence is low, the system flags for human review rather than guessing.

-Lisa's insurance firm processed 400+ claims per day.
-Each claim required extracting data from multiple documents - medical records, police reports, repair estimates.
-AI document processing now handles 60% of standard claims end-to-end, routing only complex or ambiguous cases to adjusters.
-Processing time dropped from 22 minutes to 3 minutes for standard claims.
+Take an insurance firm that processes 400+ claims per day, where each claim requires data extraction from multiple documents - medical records, police reports, repair estimates.
+AI document processing can handle around 60% of standard claims end-to-end and route only the complex or ambiguous cases to adjusters.
+For standard claims, processing time drops from over 20 minutes to a few minutes.

 6. Financial reporting and regulatory submissions